-On the other hand, Medicare Advantage can be a good compromise between the high cost of Medigap and the incomplete coverage of Original Medicare.
+Medicare Advantage, on the other hand, can be a good compromise between the high cost of Medigap and the incomplete coverage of Original Medicare.
 Like in the children’s fable, Medicare Advantage can be a Goldilocks-like solution: “not too hard, not too soft but ‘just right.'”
 Let’s find out if it is “just right” for you.

 Let’s quickly cover the basics.
 Medicare Advantage, which we call MA for short, is coverage offered by private insurance companies.
 It replaces Original Medicare with, at a minimum, equivalent benefits.
 With MA, there will still be copays and coinsurance, but they are usually less than Original Medicare.

 MA usually offers more than what Medicare Part A and B cover.
 The best example is prescription drugs.
 Normally you would have to get a separate Part D plan to get your prescription drugs covered at the pharmacy but MA generally includes them.
 Some MA plans even offer hearing, vision and dental.